MuriloLCN/Simple-Draw/README.md

 Draws an image onto the screen at the given position with a determined size.
 If no size is passed in, the image will have it's original size.
 Notice that using very high resolution images (expectedly) makes the program use more memory.

+Parameters:

+Int x, y : The coordinates of the top left corner of the image if RECT_MODE is TOP_LEFT, or the center of the image if RECT_MODE is CENTER

+(Optional) Int w, h: The width and height to contain the image in a well defined space.
+If not passed in, the original image dimensions will be used.

 Examples:
 ```